 Overseas property investment in the UK

-We can support you on tax driven property transactions, as part of a unified service, we work closely with our international tax and wealth structuring team, particularly for non-domiciled or non-resident clients.
+Our private property lawyers, can support you on tax-driven property transactions, as part of a unified service, we work closely with our international Tax and Wealth structuring team, particularly for non-domiciled or non-resident clients.

 - buying and selling of UK residential and investment property

 - leasehold enfranchisement

 - property consultancy - portfolio management, lettings and disposals